 Every September, thousands of local and international actors, journalists, directors, and the general public flock to Toronto for one of the biggest film festivals in the world.
 For 11 days, the best in cinema is screened for the first time, generating Oscar buzz and attracting some of the biggest names in the film industry.
 This festival is perfect for those interested in the beauty and craft of international film.

 Canada is immersed in a rich cultural history, and there is no better way to appreciate this than with a visit to one of the many internationally-rated museums across the country.

 Royal British Columbia Museum

-Founded in 1886, this museum offers some of the biggest and most impressive displays of artifacts, documents, and specimens found in British Columbia and the rest of Canada.
-The internationally renowned museum has one of the largest archaeological collections in the province with over 19 200 artifacts in total.
-There are always new collections and exhibitions taking place at the museum, as well as many kids’ activities to keep the entire family entertained.
+Founded in 1886, this museum offers some of the most extensive and impressive displays of artifacts, documents, and specimens in British Columbia and the rest of Canada.
+The internationally renowned museum has one of the most significant archaeological collections in the province, with over seven million artifacts in total.
+The museum always has new collections and exhibitions, and many kids’ activities keep the entire family entertained.

 National Gallery of Canada

 One of the most prominent galleries in Canada, the National Gallery, is in the capital city of Ottawa, Ontario.
 The gallery has many spectacular displays of international drawings, photography, sculptures and paintings but specializes in Canadian work and artists.
 Notable internationally recognized artworks include works from Salvador Dali, Andy Warhol, and Pablo Picasso.